After I ran the Crazy Krewe 7K, it was time for the CrossFit Open 16.2 workout on Saturday morning, which for me was all toes-to-bar.

 The 16.2 Open workout actually went better than expected.
 I knew my hands were going to hurt; afterward, I could barely grip my steering wheel.
 But I did 23 toes to bar!
 I got to post a score of 23 RX on the Games site.

 During those four minutes, Reene was cheering me on, as was Jarrett.
 I ripped off my gymnastics grips, chalked up what felt like a million times, and just kept trying to swing my feet up to hit the bar.
 I remember Renee shouting, “Those hips birthed babies!
 They can get toes to bar!”
 At the four-minute mark, I dropped off the bar onto my hands and knees, not sure whether to laugh or to cry, my hands were hurting so much but my heart was swelling with pride.

 I was also excited to see my friends doing so well: going past the four minutes and PRing on their squat cleans, basically being amazing beasts.
-Like watching Nicole?
-That was amazing.
-She gave it everything she had, which is so what this is about.

 It will be interesting to see what 16.3 will bring!